High School English Educator

 There are no pre-requisite language requirements for this position.

-High School English Educators typically live in housing provided by the school.
+Housing: High School English Educators typically live in housing provided by the school.
 Most of these houses are constructed of bricks with concrete flooring and corrugated metal roofs.
-Homes may be located on the school’s compound or nearby in the surrounding community.
+Homes may be located on the school grounds or nearby in the surrounding community.
 Like most rural residences in Malawi, the homes of Peace Corps Volunteers typically do not have electricity or running water.
-Volunteers utilize candles and solar lamps for lighting, cook with wood/charcoal stoves, and collect water from a nearby communal pump.
+Volunteers use candles and solar lamps for lighting, cook with wood/charcoal stoves, and collect water from a nearby communal pump.
 Toilets are typically in the form of outdoor latrines, or squat toilets, and bathing is done using a bucket.
 Mobile phone coverage is available, but spotty in some areas.
 Basic necessities such as vegetables, grains, and household goods can be purchased in the community or at a nearby market town.

-Travel in Malawi can be strenuous, involving long bus rides on dirt roads.
+Transportation: Travel in Malawi can be strenuous, involving long bus rides on dirt roads.
 Peace Corps Volunteers may walk long distances on a regular basis or cycle between villages for their work.
 Peace Corps can provide a bike to assist with these daily routines.

 Serving in Malawi